-- raised blood sugar levels – tell your doctor if you need to urinate (pee) more often or get very thirsty, as these can be signs of high blood sugar
+- raised blood sugar levels – tell your doctor if you need to urinate (wee) more often or get very thirsty, as these can be signs of high blood sugar

-- weak bones – you might need to take medicines or calcium and vitamin D supplements.
+- weak bones – you might need to take medicines or supplements such as calcium and vitamin D.

 Don’t suddenly stop taking steroids as this can make you ill.